matt-handy/TheAllCommander/README.md

 	takes copies of cookies for Firefox, Edge (Chromium) and Chrome on Windows.
 Takes a copy of Firefox credential files

 activate_rdp <username>
-	sets up Remote Desktop access on windows platforms, as well as a chisel reverse tunnel to the server Only supported by C++ daemons at present.
+	sets up Remote Desktop access on windows platforms, only supported by C++ daemons at present (public release pending).
+This feature was originally implemented using a dropper which would place Chisel on the target system and utilize it for the port tunneling.
+However, as A/V products are good at finding chisel at the endpoint, this doesn't make for a particularly interesting scenario to model.
+The implementation has switched to using TheAllCommander's own TCP tunneling, which should emulate a much more instructive threat model.

 # Near Term Project Goals
 Currently the project makes a superficial attempt to mimic DNS traffic.
 This needs to be augmented to truly comply with the DNS protocol to provide more effective modeling.